← return to docs

 direct — This is when a previously published experimental procedure is repeated as closely as possible to see if the same result can be obtained.
 Of course, there are always some unavoidable differences (different participants, different lab, different time period).

-conceptual — The scientists are testing for the same effect observed in a previous experiment, but using a fundamentally different experimental procedure.
+conceptual — The scientists are testing for the same effect observed in a previous experiment, but using a different experimental procedure.

 There are no clear boundaries between these categories.
 Rather, there is a spectrum from direct to conceptual.